mt7180/prefect-pulumi-data-orchestration/README.md

 ```bash
 prefect work-pool create --type ecs:push my_push_work-pool --provision-infra
 ```
 This option provides seamless automatic provisioning of the AWS infrastructure.
 Only the AWS credentials need to be provided, Prefect will then create the essential components such as ECS cluster, IAM role and VPC on your behalf.
-Unfortunately, this option did not work for our particular configuration.
+Unfortunately, this option did not work for our setup configuration.
 Moreover, if you want to have full control over all configurations for the AWS components and policies, you need to create the infrastructure by yourself.
 In this context, the Pulumi framework proves to be very useful and a sophisticated solution.

 ### Prefect Event Webhooks and Deployment Triggers (Automations)
 OK, now we have defined our flow and the necessary AWS infrastructure, but how can we catch the message from the entso-e web service with Prefect and how can we feed the message data into our flow?
 That's exactly where Prefect webhooks and automations come into play.
 They will make our flow run event-driven.